Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Construction: Extensions over compactifications

 The signed cardinalities of the boundaries of this bordism over $t\!=\!0$ and $t\!=\!1$ are \BE{condend_e}- \blr{\mu_1,\ldots,\mu_l;\pt^k; J_0,\nu_0}_{1,B}^{\phi} \qquad\hbox{and}\qquad \blr{\mu_1,\ldots,\mu_l;\pt^k; J_1,\nu_1}_{1,B}^{\phi},\EE respectively.\\

-Suppose that in a one-parameter family the cut-down moduli space crosses a codimension-one boundary stratum of type~(H3) with the map degree splitting into classes $B_1,B_2\!\in\!H_2(X;\Z)$.
-By a dimension count, this can happen only~if
+Suppose that in a one-parameter family the cut-down moduli space crosses a codimension-one boundary stratum of type~(H3) with the map degree splitting into classes $B_1,B_2\!\in\!H_2(X;\Z)$ between the genus~1 surface and the sphere bubble, respectively.
+Let $l_1,l_2\!\in\!\Z^{\ge0}$ be the numbers of conjugate pairs of marked points carried by the two components and $k_1,k_2\!\in\!\Z^{\ge0}$ be the numbers of real marked points carried by~them.
+Thus,